yuraksisa/ysd_core_plugins/README.md

   <p>The method Plugin.register allows registering a new plugin.
 It receives two parameters, the plugin id and a block which is used to define the plugin.</p>

-    <p>The Plugins::SinatraAppPlugin, is a Plugin subclass which lets us define sinatra extensions and helpers.</p>
+  <p>The SinatraAppPlugin, is a Plugin subclass which lets us define sinatra extensions and helpers.</p>

 <h3>2.2 The hooks and/or extensions definitions.</h3>